 Once tier 7 and the AMX AC Mile.
 1946 is reached the tank line shifts back to being more focused on mobility.
 From here on the tanks are highly mobile with above average frontal armor and great top guns.
 The main downside is the lack of a turret and the increased mobility often gets you into trouble as you can be flanked easily the further you push away from your spawn point.
 These tank destroyers are capable of bringing great firepower to the front lines and are high risk high reward.
 The tier 10 AMX 50 FOCH (155) is identical to the tier 9 TD however it equips a monstrous 3 round auto-loading 155mm gun that has great burst damage but suffers from accuracy issues and is not as reliable as you would like it.
 The Foch 155 has also been nerfed quite heavily and is difficult to play unless RNG is on your side.

-AMX 50 Foch Weak Spots: http://wotguru.com/weak-spot-guide-amx-50-foch/
+AMX 50 Foch Weak Spots: https://wotguru.com/weak-spot-guide-amx-50-foch/

-AMX 50 Foch 155 Weak Spots: http://wotguru.com/weak-spot-guide-amx-50-foch-155/
+AMX 50 Foch 155 Weak Spots: https://wotguru.com/weak-spot-guide-amx-50-foch-155/

 SPG Line (RenaultBS -> Bat Chatillon 155)

 French SPGs all follow the same “format” for the most part.
 Highly mobile SPGs with great rate of fire and accuracy but at the cost of damage per shot.
-The overall progression of this line is very slow due to the low damage per shot of these SPGs which at times can make its user feel useless against heavily armored tanks at the lower tiered SPGs.
+The overall progression of this line is very slow due to the low damage per shot of these SPGs which at times can make it’s user feel useless against heavily armored tanks at the lower tiered SPGs.
 These SPGs do not have that massive first hit other SPGs have but do excel in being capable of re-positioning and also maximizing their high RoF/accuracy on non-heavy tanks.